ichaturvedi/constrained-manifold-learning-for-videos/README.md

  - "--recursions" is used to predict next 10 frames in the video
  - "--model_save_freq" will save the model after every 1000 epochs of training.
  - Trained models can be found in '../Save/Models'
+ - The model for each centroid is used as starting point for next model training

 Testing
 ---